thesteve0/voxel51-doc/content/_index.md

 ### cards with explanation of the different sections

-### Topics I am not sure where to place
+### Topic I am not sure where to place
 1. FiftyOne brain

-2. Environments
+May want to break this into two different docs
-3. Cheat Sheets
+1. Conceptual for the brain
-4.
+2. How to do stuff with the brain